ecmwf/climetlab/docs/guide/sources.rst

 The *url* data source will download the data from the address specified and store it in the :ref:`cache <caching>`.
-The supported data formats are the same as for the *file* data source above.
+The supported data formats are the same as for the :ref:`file <data-sources-file>` data source above.

 .. code-block:: python